conda-incubator/setup-miniconda/README.md

 ## IMPORTANT

-- Bash shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: bash -l {0}` on steps that need to be properly activated (or use a default shell).
+- Bash shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: bash -el {0}` on steps that need to be properly activated (or use a default shell).
 This is because bash shells are executed with `bash --noprofile --norc -eo pipefail {0}` thus ignoring updated on bash profile files made by `conda init bash`.
 See